Tommyjournal FAQ last updated 01 January 2010

 How come your comment system doesn't remember my name?

-For now, Tommyjournal doesn't use cookies--which keeps things simple.
+Tommyjournal doesn't use cookies--which keeps things simple.

 Tommyjournal main